AcademySoftwareFoundation/MaterialX/CONTRIBUTING.md

 the method's documentation.
 When catching exceptions, specific exception types should be caught rather than generic exceptions whenever possible.

-#### Coding Style

-The coding style of the MaterialX project is defined by a [clang-format](.clang-format) file in the repository, which is supported by Clang versions 13 and newer.

-When adding new source files to the repository, use the provided clang-format file to automatically align the code to MaterialX conventions.
-When modifying existing code, follow the surrounding formatting conventions so that new or modified code blends in with the current code.

 #### Header Includes

+Header includes should be written with angle brackets, with paths relative to the root source folder (e.g. `#include <MaterialXCore/Element.h>`).
+This ensures consistent include paths across the entire codebase, regardless of the location of the referencing file.

-In implementation files (.cpp), the corresponding header file should always be included first (e.g. the first include in `Element.cpp` should be `Element.h`).
+In implementation files (.cpp), the corresponding header file should be included first (e.g. the first include in `Element.cpp` should be `Element.h`).
 This ensures that the header file is self-contained and doesn't accidentally depend on includes from other headers.